 - Will you send standardized emails to all or most of your customers when they reach given points on their customer journey?

-- Are you creating mass emails that all customers (or all active customers) receive at once?
+- Are you creating mass emails that all customers on your email list (or all active customers) receive at once?

 - Should you send survey emails to get private customer feedback first, followed by review request emails to the respondents who give positive feedback?